-How do we travel once we arrive to country/property?
+How do we travel once we arrive in country?

 What is a typical day like?

 Absolutely!
-We intentionally include opportunities for teams to connect with the children.
-Time with the kids will either be at their children’s home, the Back2Back campus, or on a field trip.
-The children range from newborn to 17 years of age, depending on the place you are serving.
-Some of the children’s homes have 100 children, some only 10, others have over 300.
-The communities we serve have between 100-300 families and some areas have even more than that.
+We intentionally include opportunities for teams to connect with the children through play.
+The children range in age from infant to early twenties, depending on where you are serving.
+Some children’s homes have dozens of children, some only have ten.
+The villages we serve have between 100-300 families.

-As we focus on serving and building lasting relationships, we also share God’s love by sharing our lives.
-However, we do not withhold care from any child based on religion.
-We serve all children alike regardless of their faith and do not require any child to adhere to Christian faith in order to receive our services.
+Back2Back is a ministry centered on relationship by serving the “least of these.”
+We desire and pray each child and family we serve comes to know Jesus as their personal Savior.
+As we focus on serving and building lasting relationships, we use this as a platform to share God’s love and His desire for us to know, and be known by, Him.
+We do not withhold services from any child or home based on religion.
+We serve all children alike regardless of their faith or creed and do not require any child to adhere to Christian faith to receive our services.